gaehlerm/SoftwareEngineering/README.md

 Instead, we want a soft link.
 Main should depend only on the public interface of a library, not its implementation.
 To ensure that the main code remains unaffected by internal changes within a library.
 If I modify a file within a library, such as the `sin` function in the math library, I aim to recompile solely the math library.
 I want to cut off this library branch from the dependency tree and handle it separately.
 Main shouldn't know about anything going on within the math library.
 Main shouldn't have to recompile if the code within the math library changes.
 Main should only change if the public interface of math changes.

 This is where dependency inversion comes into play.
 It does exactly what I just described.
 It breaks a branch off of the dependency tree and instead loosely couples it through the interface of the branch.
 You can achieve this by defining an abstract base class (interface in Java) that outlines the structure of the interface.
 The file containing this interface does not have any dependencies.
 It's on the lowest level of the dependency tree.
 Or at least in something akin to a local minimum.
 The old interface code of the library inherits from this interface.
 It implements it.
 As the main user of this library, initially, it only has information about the interface.
 Everything else is hidden as it is not included.
-Unless you modify the interface, altering code within the library will not trigger recompilation of anything else.
+Unless you modify the interface, altering code within the library will not trigger recompilation of any other files.

 ### Example